-Khalidi Law Firm PLLC has more than two decades’ experience litigating motorcycle accidents from our offices in Tucson’s Barrio Historico.
+Khalidi Law Firm, PLLC has more than two decades’ experience litigating motorcycle accidents from our offices in Tucson’s Barrio Historico.
 If you’ve been in an accident, we have both the resources and the experience to help you navigate through the maze of legalities, to ensure that you know your rights and understand what comes next.
-We can help you recover expenses and compensation including:
+A Tucson motorcycle accident lawyer at Khalidi Law Firm can help you recover expenses and compensation including:

 - Hospital charges